mnit-rtmc/iris/docs/dms.md

 are monochrome and others support full color display.
 All of these configurations are supported.

-The following operations can be performed on a DMS:
+The following features are supported:

 * Querying currently displayed message
 * Displaying new messages